 History and Culture

-Evidence of Malta’s earliest inhabitants dates back 8,000 years.
-The extraordinary Neolithic temples that can be viewed on the island are believed to be older than the ancient pyramids of Egypt and are widely thought to be the oldest free-standing monuments in the world.
+While some preserved historic sites show evidence of early man and remains of Ice Age creatures, others are temples believed to be older than the ancient pyramids of Egypt.
+Some of these are widely thought to be the oldest free-standing monuments in the world.

-In 1798, Napoleon’s army conquered the islands, establishing a civil code and educational system, as well as abolishing slavery, but the British – who ruled for the next 160 years - took over soon after.
+In 1798, Napoleon’s army conquered the islands, establishing a civil code and educational system, as well as abolishing slavery.
+The British – who ruled for the next 160 years – took over soon after.

 More information on Malta’s history and heritage can be found on the official Visit Malta website.